Asthma is a chronic condition that can’t be cured, but it can be managed with treatment

 Genetics and the environment are just two of the factors that can increase your likelihood of developing asthma.
 You’re more at risk of getting asthma if you:

-- if you develop another allergic condition (allergic conditions are also known as atopic conditions) like a food allergy;
+- develop another allergic condition (allergic conditions are also known as atopic conditions) like a food allergy

-- if you had bronchiolitis when you were a child;
+- had bronchiolitis when you were a child

-- if you were around tobacco smoke as a child, or if your mum smoked when she was pregnant with you;
+- were around tobacco smoke as a child, or if your mum smoked when she was pregnant with you

-- if you were a premature baby (and needed a ventilator);
+- were a premature baby (and needed a ventilator)

 Your GP will ask you about your symptoms and whether you have noticed what causes them or makes them worse.
 Normally your GP will be able to diagnose asthma for you.
 There are also several tests that can diagnose asthma.